renebarto/baremetal/doc/tutorials/21-gpio.md

 - Line 326-335: We implement the `UnregisterEventHandler` method.
 This is quite straightforward
 - Line 337-347: We implement the global `SwitchButtonInterruptHandler()` method, which is the global interrupt handler for the SW GPIO pin.
 It converts the parameter to a class pointer, and then calls the class method
-- Line 349-377: We implement the `SwitchButtonInterruptHandler()` method, which is the class interrupt handler for the GPIO pins
+- Line 349-377: We implement the `SwitchButtonInterruptHandler()` method, which is the class interrupt handler for the SW GPIO pin
   - Line 359: It reads the GPIO pin value (down is false, up is true)
   - Line 361-363: If the switch button is up, we set the release time
   - Line 365-367: If the switch button is down, we set the press time